Uganda

 2. The satirical novelist Kakwenza Rukirabashaija was on January, 12, 2022 charged before the Buganda Road Chief Magistrates Court after spending 15 days incommunicado with two counts of offensive communication against President Museveni and his son.
 According to the prosecution, Kakwenza willfully and repeatedly used his Twitter handle to disturb the peace of President Museveni and his son with no purpose of communication.
 Kawkwenza denied the charges and was remanded to Kitalya Prison.
 Following persistent demands for his unconditional release and condemnation from lawyers, human rights organizations, and the diplomatic community, Kakwenza was granted bail.
 On release, Kakwenza applied to the court to have his passport returned so he could travel to Europe to seek medical treatment.
 The court rejected the application on grounds that investigations had been completed and his trial was to begin soon.
 Kakwenza has since reportedly fled into exile.

 3. Following the suspension of 54 NGOs in August 2021 for non-compliance, Chapter Four sued the NGO Bureau and accused it of operating in “non-compliance” with the law.
-Chapter Four argued that the allegation of non-compliance with the NGO Act, 2016, was irrational, unreasonable, unlawful and void.
+Chapter Four argued that the allegation of non-compliance with the NGO Act (2024), was irrational, unreasonable, unlawful and void.
 However the NGO Bureau alleged that Chapter Four had failed to file its annual returns of 2020 and hence warranted the suspension.
 Following a court hearing on January 11, 2022 of Chapter Four’s petition challenging the indefinite suspension, the court set March 18, 2022 as the date for ruling on the matter.

 4. On March 16, 2022, police arrested Tumuhimbise Norman, the Chief Executive Officer of Alternative Digitalk Online Television, and charged him with the offence of cyber-stalking contrary to Section 26 of the Computer Misuse Act, 2011.
 It was alleged that between January 2020 and March 9, 2022, Noman purposefully, maliciously, and repeatedly used electronic communications on Alternative Digitalk Online Television to relay offensive content against the President of the Republic of Uganda.

-Such trends have continued into 2024.
+Such trends have persisted into 2024.
 For example, Students for Global Democracy is a student-led non-profit and non-partisan organization founded in 2006 to inspire young people, and mainly students, to promote principles of good leadership, good governance, and sustainability with the goal of greater participation in democratic processes and sustainable development.
 However, the organization was harassed by police following the arbitrary arrest and subsequent release of its founder and policy advisor, Mike Gesa Munabi, and field officer, John Bosco Mutyaba, on July 23, 2024.
 The duo were arrested during the March 2024 protests against corruption in parliament.
 In addition, on July 23, 2024, a group of youth activists marching against corruption by members of parliament were arrested and detained in breach of their rights under Article 29(1) (d) of the Uganda Constitution.

 Barriers to International Contact